Accessibilly/openfoodfacts-sqlite-mini/README.md

 1. Join the substrings with a comma character `,`.
 1. Store the joined string of data cells as the next element of your string array.
 1. Repeat steps 11 - 16 above until you reach the end of the raw Open Food Facts data file.
+1. (As need) Prepend "\u{FEFF}" to your output file to ensure characters are displayed correctly.
 1. Write your array of strings to an output file with the file extension **.csv**.
 (Remember to append `\n` to each element to add a newline character.)
 1. Open your newly created CSV file in Excel, or import the CSV file into a database.
 1. Scroll through the data and find out what broke.
 Fix that.